mediquo/docs-sdk/docs/sdk/widget/customization.md

     // Texts for terms label and privacy label on register form (HTML is accepted) terms?: string;
     privacy?: string;

+    // Text for the initial message that is shown with the flag showInitialMessage initial_message?: string;
   };
 };
 ```